 (ii) Banking Technology:

-4. Broad Achievements of the Department at the national level
+5. Major Achievements of the Department

-Financial Inclusion in India is essentially a bank-led model.
+Onboarding 27 weak RRBs on CBS: Financial Inclusion in India is essentially a bank-led model.
 A major forward push was given by extending support under the erstwhile FITF to 27 financially-weak RRBs to migrate to Core Banking Solutions (CBS) to be on par with other RRBs.
 This brought all the RRBs in the country to migrate to the CBS environment.